ralphyz/pseudo-ransomware/README.md

-Paying a ransom does not guarantee the decryption of data, nor does it prevent the exfiltration of data.
-P&G's policy prohibits the payment of any ransom.
+Paying a ransom does not guarantee the decryption of data, nor does it prevent the exfiltration of data. our policy prohibits the payment of any ransom.
 If a computer is infected, the only course of action may be to have it reimaged.
 Proper web hygiene